Fitting into Ugandan Culture as a Westerner

-Do not take what today referred to as exploitive Poverty Tourism pictures as here, where a famous blogger with almost a million followers carried water in the southern Bwindi Forest area.
-One has to ask, how long did she carry the water for, just for the picture, or did she actually go to the home of the Children.
-She could have served better by mobilizing her followers to a water-project for the community.
+We strongly suggest that you do not take what today referred to as exploitive Poverty Tourism pictures as here, where a famous blogger with almost a million followers carried water in the southern Bwindi Forest area.
+One has to ask, how long did she take the water for, just for the picture, or did she go to the home of the Children.
+She could have served better by mobilizing her followers to fundraise for a water project for the community.

 Kissing in public or shown other signs of affection even with your spouse are frowned upon, though Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

-Ugandans normally do not show affection in public.
-You will see men holding hands at times, however that is a sign of friendship.
+Ugandans usually do not show affection in public.
+You will see men holding hands at times.
+However, that is a sign of friendship.

-Even the President Museveni has stated in an interview that he never kissed his wife in public.
+Even President Museveni has stated in an interview that he never kissed his wife in public.

-We may have cultural differences but we can cross them through meaningful conversations.
-Surprisingly many visitors are surprised as to how wrong that they were in their pre-visit assessment of the Country.
+We may have cultural differences, but we can cross them through meaningful conversations.
+Surprisingly many visitors are surprised as to how wrong they were in their pre-visit assessment of the Country.

-Uganda is one of the friendliest countries in all of Africa, it is safe and secure for Tourist and it has been stable for the most part for over 30 years.
+Uganda is one of the friendliest countries in all of Africa, it is safe and secure for tourists, and it has been stable for over 30 years.